collectiveidea/audited/README.md

 ### Specifying callbacks

-By default, a new audit is created for any Create, Update or Destroy action.
+By default, a new audit is created for any Create, Update, Touch (Rails 6+) or Destroy action.
 You can, however, limit the actions audited.

 ```ruby
 class User < ActiveRecord::Base